Logo

 In 1955, shortly before the Wolfsburg factory celebrated its millionth Volkswagen, Heinrich Nordhoff was awarded a Federal Service Cross with star.

-Heinrich Nordhoff took full credit for the company's successes and has been seen as overly self-promoting; in the 1950s he was nicknamed "King Nordhoff" by the German press.
+Heinrich Nordhoff took full credit for the company's successes and has been seen as overly self-promoting; in the 1950s he was nicknamed "King Nordhoff" by the West German press.

 Heinrich Nordhoff had wanted Carl Hahn, head of Volkswagen of America, to succeed him on his retirement, but the Board of Directors chose Kurt Lotz.